 If you prefer not to receive any physical touch, please feel free to let the instructor know before class begins.
 We fully support your choice and want to ensure that you feel safe, respected, and comfortable at all times.

-Breathing in yoga is like the fuel that powers your practice - it keeps you going and helps you get the most out of each pose.
-It also helps you stay calm and focused, and can even enhance the physical benefits of the poses.
+Breathwork in yoga is like the secret sauce - it takes your practice to the next level.
+It helps you stay present, calm, and focused, and can even enhance the physical benefits of the poses.